The Parish Council owns and manages the Adastra Park in the centre of Hassocks.

-This large open space in Hassocks includes the Memorial Gardens, the Community Pavilion, football pitches, a cricket pitch, a croquet lawn, a bowling green, tennis courts, a skate park, children’s play areas, and adult fitness equipment.
+This large open space in Hassocks includes the Garden of Remembrance, the Community Pavilion, football pitches, a cricket pitch, a bowling green, tennis courts, a skate park, children’s play areas, and adult fitness equipment.

 A number of organisations and local clubs use the facilities within the park.
 Details of some of these can be found here.

 Groups or commercial enterprises who wish to use the park for events or activities should contact the Parish Office to discuss this.
 Conditions of use can be found here .

 The Adastra Hall is situated within the park and is owned and managed by the Hassocks Community Association.
 For further information on events at the Adastra Hall, or for enquiries about hiring the hall please visit the Adastra Hall website.